Touch Typing for Children and Adults

 Online version for Windows, MacOS and Chrome.

-Dyslexia Touch Typing Software
+Touch Typing for Dyslexia

 How Can I Support My Dyslexic Child with Touch Typing?

-For parents of Dyslexic children, it can feel overwhelming learning how to support your child.
-There are so many skills and areas to catch up or learn – reading, writing, spelling, listening & understanding – the list can go on and on.
 There’s one simple thing you can do in just a few weeks and see obvious, measurable results quickly and easily; For children with Dyslexia, touch typing can be life changing.
-Dictation (using a scribe) or voice recognition software are options but can be very difficult and time-consuming to master for anyone; the process can be even more challenging for Dyslexic children who often struggle with short-term memory.
+Dictation (using a scribe) or voice recognition software are options but can be very difficult and time-consuming to master for anyone.
+The process can be even more challenging for Dyslexic children who often struggle with short-term memory.

 At home or school, children with Dyslexia can be touch typing in just 4-12 weeks with intensive practice.
 For more information, see our Learning to Type page.